Ziaeemehr/neuro_toolbox/README.md

 # neuro_toolbox
-*HEADER FILES* only C++ library for analysis of *neurophysiological* and *simulated* data.
+*Single Header File* C++ library for analysis of *neurophysiological* and *simulated* data.

 The online [documentation](https://ziaeemehr.github.io/neuro_toolbox/)  is available.

 ## installation

 There is no need for installation.
 It's a header file only library.
-You just need to put the header files in a directory and pass the address of the directory to the make file or directly pass it to the terminal using `-I PATH_TO_HEADER_FILES` and also include the header file
+You just need to put the header file "neuro_toolbox.hpp" from *single_header_file* directory in a next to your `cpp` or `cxx`  files and use the library.
+You also need to include the header file.

 ```c++
 #include "neuro_toolbox.hpp"